| Female kangaroos (does or jills) are permanently pregnant

 one at a time, so reproduction should be relatively faster to keep up

-Joeys are born so small they look like newborn mice.
+the population of the species. | Joeys are born so small they look like newborn mice.

 Newborn joeys do not have fur, are blind, and small, just about the size